Kirysha74/catty-reminders-app/README.md

 ## Installing dependencies

-You will need a recent version of Python to run this app.
-To install project dependencies:
+You will need a recent version of Python to run this app.1 To install project dependencies:

 ```